bright/new-www/content/blog/2021-05-11-app-development-pivots-that-prove-the-mvp-works.md

 ### Long for simplicity

 Developing all the features that you have imagined for your app may not only be costly but also confusing for your users.
-That is something that **Instagram** learned at the very beginning when it was known as Burbnb.
+That is something that **Instagram** learned at the very beginning when it was known as Burbn.
 It was supposed to be a photo&note sharing solution and loyalty app.
 The number of features made the prototype too complex so the owners decided to focus on photo-sharing.
 This is the 1.01 MVP approach – focusing on the key feature first. **Creating Instagram as MVP was a cornerstone of its success.**

 ### Adapting to market trends